zincbase/zincdb/docs/Getting started.md

 await db.pushLocalChanges();
 ```

-It is also possible to only transmit a subset the updates made, by setting the `path` option:
+It is also possible to only transmit a subset of the updates made, by specifying the `path` option:

 ```ts
 await db.pushLocalChanges({ path: ["hi"] });